What is pneumococcal disease?

 Children who miss the first dose at 2 months of age should still get the vaccine.
 Ask your doctor for more information.

-2. Some children between 2 years and 5 years of age.
+- It is also recommended for children and adults 2 to 64 years of age with certain health conditions, and for all adults 65 years of age and older.
 Pneumococcal conjugate vaccine is recommended for children between 2 years and 5 years of age who:

 - Have sickle cell disease